Token Factory Tutorial

 Minting Tokens

-seid tx tokenfactory mint $AMOUNT --from=$ACCOUNT --chain-id=arctic-1 --node=https://rpc.arctic-1.seinetwork.io/ --broadcast-mode=block --fees=20000usei
+seid tx tokenfactory mint 1000000000000000000000000000factory/\${ACCOUNT}/\${DENOM} --from=\$ACCOUNT --chain-id=atlantic-2 --node=https://rpc-testnet.sei-apis.com --broadcast-mode=block --fees=20000usei

 To verify that the tokens have been minted, query the balance of your account:

-seid query bank balances $ACCOUNT --chain-id=arctic-1 --node=https://rpc.arctic-1.seinetwork.io/
+seid query bank balances \$ACCOUNT --chain-id=atlantic-2 --node=https://rpc-testnet.sei-apis.com

 Burning Tokens

-seid tx tokenfactory burn $AMOUNT --from=$ACCOUNT --chain-id=arctic-1 --node=https://rpc.arctic-1.seinetwork.io/ --broadcast-mode=block --fees=20000usei
+seid tx tokenfactory burn \$AMOUNT --from=\$ACCOUNT --chain-id=atlantic-2 --node=https://rpc-testnet.sei-apis.com --broadcast-mode=block --fees=20000usei

-For instance, to burn 100 tokens, you should input 100factory/{ACCOUNT}/{DENOM}
+For example, to burn 100 tokens, set: bash AMOUNT=100factory/\${ACCOUNT}/\${DENOM}

-Create Pointer Contract
+Creating a Pointer Contract

-seid tx evm register-evm-pointer NATIVE factory/${ACCOUNT}/${DENOM} --from=$ACCOUNT --fees 20000usei --evm-rpc=https://evm-rpc.arctic-1.seinetwork.io/
+seid tx evm register-evm-pointer NATIVE factory/\${ACCOUNT}/\${DENOM} --from=\$ACCOUNT --fees=20000usei --evm-rpc=https://evm-rpc.arctic-1.seinetwork.io/

 --from

-seid q evm pointer NATIVE factory/${ACCOUNT}/${DENOM} --node=https://rpc.arctic-1.seinetwork.io/
+seid q evm pointer NATIVE factory/\${ACCOUNT}/\${DENOM} --node=https://rpc-testnet.sei-apis.com

 exists: true